acme-io/nextjs-5/README.md

 # Next.js Example

-This directory is a brief example of a [Next.js](https://nextjs.org) app that can be deployed with ZEIT Now and zero configuration.
+This directorasay is a brief example of a [Next.js](https://nextjs.org) app that can be deployed with ZEIT Now and zero configuration.

 ## Deploy Your Own